genesiscommunitysuccess/docs/docs/04_front-end/05_micro-front-ends/05_foundation-user-management.md

 ### Permissions

-In contrast to entity-management, we have a different way of displaying buttons and performing actions here.
+In contrast to entity management, we have a different way of displaying buttons and performing actions here.
 In this case, they are displayed if the user has the appropriate permissions from the server.

 - `INSERT_USER` - the user can add new users
 - `DELETE_USER` - the user can delete users